isabella232/consumerview_integration_guide/README.md

 The ConsumerView Step uses the Zip code and checks to see if it is a US formatted zipcode.

-4. Will the records process if I don't have the data tags?

-The table won't generate.
-It uses the datatags to find the information needed to get back data.

-5. How to check my remaining transactions?
+4. How to check my remaining transactions?

 There is a separate step that will allow you to view how many clicks are left.